The garden and greenhouse are full of so many vegetables and herbs that are starting to burst, I’m so excited to see where it’ll be in mid-July.

 For the most part I’ve been good about spraying neem oil every evening around the garden.
 However, something has absolutely demolished my Redbor kale which is supposed to grow into a gorgeous shade of purple.
 The pests have taken some huge bites out of all my sprouting Redbor Kale so that I haven’t gotten anything we could even eat yet.
 Everything else, even the lettuce seems to be fine, but that kale….it must be packed full of good stuff because it’s the one thing in the garden that I’ve consistently struggled with keeping pests away from.
 I’m going to have to step it up to a natural insecticidal soap or get a bit more liberal with putting diatomaceous earth around my plants.

-I did pick some kale last week only to find an insect had laid its eggs on the back of some of my kale that my husband’s dad identified as cutworms.
+I did pick some kale last week only to find an insect had laid its eggs on the back of some of my kale that were identified as cutworms.
 I’ve been checking religiously for anymore eggs but haven’t seen anymore.

-We have three rabbits that live in our yard and I’ve been spraying a natural deer, rabbit and squirrel deterrent around the garden and Ryan also put some dog hair clippings through the garden.
+There are three rabbits that live in the yard and I’ve been spraying a natural deer, rabbit and squirrel deterrent around the garden and even put some dog hair clippings through the garden.
 This seems to have been enough for now.
 Fingers crossed!

 Basic, Essential Garden Tools